Three 30@30 Specialists Mark Milestones in Diversity, Equity, and Inclusion

 We begin the celebration in January with this story about three 30@30 Specialists whose career milestones focus on diversity, equity, and inclusion.

-Deborah Healey, Ayana Cooper, and Yilin Sun shared their keen insights about what those words mean for English language learning and the TESOL profession.
+Deborah Healey, Ayanna Cooper, and Yilin Sun shared their keen insights about what those words mean for English language learning and the TESOL profession.

 During her tenure as president of TESOL International Association in 2019-2020, and especially while overseeing the annual convention, Dr. Deborah Healey knew to be prepared for the unexpected.
 But a certain Teaching Tip session at the 2019 Atlanta conference resulted in an unforeseen catalyst for a major change in the organization.
 The session was titled “The N-Word: How to Engage ELLs’ Sociocultural Understanding.”